 One reason is that managers tend to believe there is little they can do about it until after it becomes a problem.
 Another contributing factor is that managers are trained to focus on performance rather than the people they manage and are not trained to spot the signs of workplace stress.
 By not being aware of the issue, managers fail to recognize that when their employees’ well-being is significantly increased through stress reduction, it can have an immediate effect on employee engagement, productivity, and improved performance.

 One simple way that innovative organizations today are initiating prevention and enhancing the well-being of their employees is by promoting mindfulness in the workplace.
 Mindfulness can be described as becoming aware of the present moment, especially of one’s negative thought patterns.
 As disturbing thoughts pop up in one’s moment-to-moment awareness, mindfulness allows a person to remain detached from the emotions of those thoughts, just observing instead of reacting or judging, then returning one’s attention to the present moment.
-Over time, we train our brain to not be so reactive to our stressful external circumstances and internal dialogue.
+Over time, we train our brains to not be so reactive to our stressful external circumstances and internal dialogue.

 Scientific research on the neuroscience of attention continues to stack up in favor of mindfulness practice.